 Our BA flight arrived turbulently in Dulles where we were told we had to undergo “extra security screening.”
 We’d heard of airports taking people’s temperatures, isolating them, and even preventing further travel.
 Instead, we got a multiple-choice quiz asking probing questions like, “Hey, do you feel okay?” followed by, “Really?” and finally, “No, seriously bro, you got the virus or what?”
 It wasn’t confidence inspiring.

 Once through that faux-security gauntlet, we continued home where if, after 14 days, we haven’t developed symptoms, we intend to resume our normal life of avoiding social interaction with people and watching a ton of Netflix.

-What I learned from this experience.
+What I learned from this global pandemic experience.